apache/camel/components/camel-mllp/README.md

 camel-netty component is disable after any data is received on the connection, making in ineffective for detecting timeouts after the first messages is received.

-Also, neither the Mina2 codec nor the Netty decoder interrogate HL7 Acknowledgments.
+Also, neither the Mina codec nor the Netty decoder interrogate HL7 Acknowledgments.
 Therefore, it is much more difficult to use the redelivery and error handling features Camel provides.

 The above issues may be addressable by updating/patching the existing components, but there is one more that is not.